This post may contain affiliate links. We earn a commission when using these links. Learn more

 A final issue with the cloud DVR is that you cannot skip through the ads on recordings.
 Technically, those who pay for the Enhanced Cloud DVR add-on can skip them.
 It’s just those who stick with the free 50 hours won’t be able to avoid commercials.

-Hulu Live TV is priced fine, relatively speaking.
+Hulu Live TV is priced okay, relatively speaking.
 Over the past couple of years, live TV streaming services have been the subject of routine price increases and Hulu Live TV is no exception, with the cost increasing twice in 2019 alone.

-At $54.99 per month, Hulu Live TV offers even better value to those who already subscribe to the $5.99 basic Hulu, or those who see value in Hulu’s back catalog.
-For those consumers, the cost of the actual live TV service comes down to below $50 per month.
-Thanks to the integrated interface and experience, Hulu as a live TV provider is a better option than opting for a different live TV service and then paying and accessing the $5.99 Hulu plan through a separate app.
+At $64.99 per month, Hulu Live TV offers even better value to those who already subscribe to the $5.99 basic Hulu, or those who see value in Hulu’s back catalog.
+For those consumers, the cost of the actual live TV service comes down to below $60 per month.
+Thanks to the integrated interface and experience, it is a better option to choose Hulu as a live TV provider than opting for a different live TV service, while paying and accessing the $5.99 Hulu plan through a separate app.

 Where Hulu’s pricing does run into issues is once you start adding features, as the cost can escalate, and quickly.

 |Premium Networks||$8.99 to $14.99|

-At $54.99 per month, Hulu live offers good value on its own.
-If the service often needs to be accessed on more than two devices at the same time, more than 50 hours of cloud DVR is needed, and even one premium network is added, then suddenly the cost starts to near the $100 per month marker.
-At those higher prices, Hulu Live TV is a completely different proposition.
+At $64.99 per month, Hulu live offers good value on its own.
+If the service often needs to be accessed on more than two devices at the same time, more than 50 hours of cloud DVR is needed, and if even one premium network is added, then suddenly the cost starts to near the $100 per month marker.
+At those higher prices, Hulu Live TV becomes a more questionable proposition.